galaxyproject/training-material/topics/admin/tutorials/pulsar/tutorial.md

   1. In the RabbitMQ config:
       * A vhost
       * A user - configured with a password and the new vhost
-  2. In the Galaxy job_conf.xml:
+  2. In the Galaxy job_conf.yml:
       * A new job runner with the new connection string
       * A new destination or multiple destinations for the new runner.

 Pulsar servers can be the head node of a cluster.
 You can create a cluster and use your favourite job scheduler such as Slurm or PBS to schedule jobs.
-You can have many destinations in your Galaxy job_conf.xml file that change the number of cpus, amount of RAM etc. It can get quite complex and flexible if you like.
+You can have many destinations in your Galaxy job_conf.yml file that change the number of cpus, amount of RAM etc. It can get quite complex and flexible if you like.

 ## Australia